A variety of resources exist to help finance your graduate degree and support you as a continuing student. Funding exists in the following forms:

 - SEAS funding: These merit scholarships are awarded by the school, generally at the time of admission.

-- GSA student employment: These competitive positions—Graduate Student Instructor (GSI), Graduate Student Research Assistant (GSRA), Graduate Student Staff Assistant (GRSA)—often include a full-tuition waiver, health and dental benefits, and a monthly stipend.
+- GSA student employment: These competitive positions—Graduate Student Instructor (GSI), Graduate Student Research Assistant (GSRA), Graduate Student Staff Assistant (GSSA)—often include a full-tuition waiver, health and dental benefits, and a monthly stipend.

 - External funding: Fastweb, Pivot, and SPIN are three popular clearinghouses for student-centered grants offered by independent organizations.